turingschool/accelerated-mod-0/arrays.md

 students
 ```

->To describe what the previous line of code does, one might say, "This line of code calls the `pop` method on the `students` array"
+>To describe what the previous line of code does, one might say, "This line of code calls the `pop` method on the `students` array."

 ### Learning From Reading Code You Don't Know

-As a developer, an important skillset is researching and documentation reading (and to note, in many cases, documentation is not always current, rarely perfect, and usually quite dense).
+As a developer, an important skillset is researching and reading documentation (and to note, in many cases, documentation is not always current, rarely perfect, and usually quite dense).

-Since researching and documentation reading can sometimes be time-consuming, another skill is to be able to make the decision about when it's time to go to Google.
+Since researching and reading documentation can sometimes be time-consuming, another skill is to be able to make the decision about when it's time to go to Google.
 In this activity, you will be provided with some structure to teach yourself a few technical concepts.
 The main goal is **not** to learn the technical concepts, it's to practice and explore _strategies to learn_ in an environment such as this, and how to make the decision about what to do when you need to learn something.

 <div class="s-card">
   <h3>Array Methods & Learning Strategies:</h3>
-  <p>You've seen the syntax for the <code>pop</code> method but its utility was not explained.
-Before going down a potential rabbit hole in Google, open up irb.
+  <p>You've seen the syntax for the <code>pop</code> method, but its utility was not explained.
+Before going down a potential rabbit hole in Google, open up <code>irb</code>.
 Declare an Array with 3 elements.
 Use the <code>pop</code> method with the syntax you learned earlier.
 Call the Array and observe the change that has been made since you initially declared it.
 Go through this process again, with the same Array.
 What can you infer the <code>pop</code> method does?
 Check Google (remember, ruby-docs has the most reliable documentation) to confirm your inference.
 Write this down!</p>
   <p>Your next task is to learn what the <code>push</code>, <code>shift</code> and <code>unshift</code> Array methods do.
 Consider - how easy or hard did the work you did for <code>pop</code> feel?
 Do you want to follow the same steps to learn about the other methods, or go straight to ruby documentation to learn about the other 3?
 Act on whatever you decide, and be sure to write down your learnings about these methods.</p>
 </div>
 <br>

 <div class="s-card">
   <h3>Talking and Writing about Code</h3>
   <p>In your notebook, write down the code that follows, then write a sentence that describes that that line of code does:</p>
   <p><code>ticket_prices.length</code></p>
 </div>